shivanshsinghx365/Computer-Science-Resources/README.md

 **NOTE :** We are accepting pull requests related to hacktoberfest 2022, however spammy Pull Requests will not be entertained.
 Therefore Kindly Examine your PR once, before creating it.

+*Remeber : "Quantity is Fun, Quality is Key"*